emberjs/rfcs/text/0580-destroyables.md

 declare function assertDestroyablesDestroyed(): void;
 ```

+For the remainder of this RFC, the terms "destroyable" and "destroyable object"
+will be used to mean any object which is a valid `WeakMap` key
+(e.g. `typeof obj === 'object' || typeof obj === 'function'`).
+Any JS object
+that fulfills this property can be used with this system.

 #### `associateDestroyableChild`

 This function is used to associate a destroyable object with a parent.
 When the
 parent is destroyed, all registered children will also be destroyed.

-- Attempting to associate a parent or child that has already been destroyed will
+- Attempting to associate a parent or child that has already been destroyed
-  throw an error.
-- Attempting to associate a child with a parent that is not a destroyable should
-  throw an error.
+  should throw an error.

 ##### Multiple Inheritance